-Finally, the circuit is complete.
-Current has now traveled from a battery, along a wire, across an electrolyte bridge, and has reached a microcontroller.
-The microcontroller converted the analog current value into a digital value.
+The circuit is complete.
+Current has traveled from a battery, along a wire, across an electrolyte bridge, and has reached a microcontroller, which converts the analog current to a digital value.

 5.2.2 Communications.
 The communications module is responsible for handling the sensor data and is shown in Figure 7.
 Now that we have a digital value for the electrolyte-bridged circuit's voltage, we must do something with the information.
 This is where the communications module is needed.
 There is only one additional component needed for this module, with four additional wires.